PiSupply/PiJuice/Software/README.md

     - wakeup_on_charge
         - enabled: true, false
         - trigger_level (%): 0..100
+    - ext_halt_power_off
+        - enabled: true, false
+        - period (seconds): 10..65535
 * **user_functions**:
     - absolute path to user defined script

+**NOTE: ext_halt_power_off will cut power at the end of the period.
+Provide above normal amount of time for OS to complete shutdown or the SD card may be CORRUPTED.
+RECOMMEND 30 or more seconds.**

 ### Adding USER_FUNC from 9 to 15